klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 ```
 You can see the `test.js` file created in the working directory.

-Write the following in test.js.
+Write the following code in test.js.
 ```javascript
 // test.js file
 const Caver = require('caver-js')